freethenation/funcflow/README.md

     steps.push (step, err)->
         raise "I am the first step and I am throwing an error" steps.push (step, err)->
-        if err
+        if err == null
             console.log("The first step raised an error")
         step.next()
     steps.push (step, err)->
-        # You can use the "raise" function on the step object so that your error will bot be caught
+        # You can use the "raise" function on the step object so that your error will not be caught
         step.raise("This error is not going to be caught and will bubble out") funcflow = require('funcflow')
     funcflow(steps, ()->console.log('we are done!'))